Indiana Online Sports Betting – Pending Launch of IN Mobile Sports Betting

 Outlook for Online Sports Betting In Indiana

 Time seems to be of the essence if Indiana wants to take its first wagers by the proposed date of September 1st.
-The state will only have about two weeks to agree on the details of the bill and take a vote for this to happen.
-This is a developing story, so be sure to check back with RotoGrinders for all the latest news and information.
+The next meeting of the IGC is set for August 28, just days before the projected start date.

 Indiana Betting History